 Steven Katz works closely with his clients to solve their most intractable intellectual property issues, both in the courtroom and out.

 When litigation is necessary, he is a zealous, creative, and efficient advocate, whether the client is a Fortune 50 company or a startup, and he works tirelessly to achieve the best result possible.
-For example, Steven recently obtained summary judgment of non-infringement in a high stakes suit on a billion dollar product line.
+For example, Steven recently obtained summary judgment of non-infringement in a high-stakes suit on a billion dollar product line.
 Steven has also successfully defended bet-the-company patent litigations for smaller companies where the core products of the companies were at risk.

 Steven leverages his engineering background in each matter, and when working with CTOs and design engineers, he is able to “speak their language.”
-He learns the client’s business and helps devise winning strategies, which often includes fighting for and obtaining early litigation victories to resolve the entire dispute or bring about favorable settlements.
+He learns the client’s business and helps devise winning strategies, which often include fighting for and obtaining early litigation victories to resolve the entire dispute or bring about favorable settlements.

 Steven routinely argues at Markman hearings, the key event in any patent litigation, and has a winning track record of presenting claim construction arguments in an easy-to-understand manner that delivers positive results for his clients.
 He also develops and presents technology tutorials to federal judges in connection with the Markman hearings.